“Sarcopenia is the gradual loss of muscle

 What is sarcopenia?

 DotS the definition of sarcopenia may vary.
-The (United States) Office on Women’s Health, United States Department of Health and Human Services, Womenshealth.gov’s definition is:
+In About Sarcopenia: What Is Sarcopenia? the (United States) Office on Women’s Health (OWH), United States Department of Health and Human Services, Womenshealth.gov’s definition is:

 In Sarcopenia the OWH explain: